b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 The algorithm is not the most efficient (we calculate `sum(m[:, c])` separately for every cell) nor terse (9 lines of code).
 Still, it is pretty clear and for small matrices (a few/several rows/cols) does the trick.
-A shorter, but more cryptic version of the function (version of `getPerc` defined below) can be found in the code snippets for this chapter.
-I didn't place it here because I feared it would be too vague.

 OK, let's move to the `getRowPerc` function